 Three progress exams and one cumulative final exam are administered in Canvas.
 These exams are remotely proctored by Honorlock.
-Each progress test is one hour in duration and is available during your assigned lecture section time on the day of the exam.
+Each progress test is one hour in duration.
 The course material builds on itself, so progress tests are necessarily cumulative in nature.
-The cumulative final exam is two hours
+The cumulative final exam is two hours.